grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-return-to-previous-functionality.md

   - context
 ---

-# Introduction to the 'Return to previous' functionality
+# Introduction

-The users' context can switch dramatically during their experience browsing Grafana and, in cases where the breadcrumbs do not match the history, the users cannot go back easily.

-The 'Return to previous' functionality, which gives the user an easy way of going back to the previous context, is an opt-in feature that is particularly useful for app plugin developers.

-## Definition of “Context”
-Before we go into details, we need to cover the major concept here:

-__Context__:
+A user's _context_ can switch dramatically while browsing Grafana, and sometimes their breadcrumbs don't match their history.
+In these cases, the users can't go back easily and may become frustrated with their experience.
+This guide defines _context_ and shows how you can add the `ReturnToPrevious` functionality to your plugin that solves this issue with minimal coding.

+## Context in Grafana

-This term mainly refers to the different plugins that live within Grafana, but this is also extendable to other sections such as Explore or Dashboards.
-One trick to notice a change in the context is looking at our breadcrumbs:
+For the purposes of Grafana plugin development, term _context_ refers to a user's place along a path from one root URL to another.
+Note that in Grafana, this term may also be used in connection with other Grafana features such as Explore or Dashboards.

+Use breadcrumbs to notice a change in a user's context.
+For example:

-Did you go from *Home > Dashboards* to *Home > Explore*?
-You changed the context you were in.
+- Did you go from **Home > Dashboards** to **Home > Explore**?
+Then you changed the context you were in.

-Did you go from *Home > Dashboards > Playlist > Edit playlist* to  *Home > Dashboards > Reporting > Settings*?
-You are in the same context as previously.
+- Did you go from **Home > Dashboards > Playlist > Edit playlist** to **Home > Dashboards > Reporting > Settings**?
+Then you're in the same context as previously.

 As you can see, the key is the change on the URL from the root level.

-## Why should I add the 'Return to previous' functionality to my plugin?
-It offers an easy way to return to your app plugin.
-The code changes required to introduce this are minimal.
+Because Explore and Dashboards are both at the root level, the user's context changed.
+But this was not the case with the user's path to Reporting Settings.

-## Add the 'Return to previous' functionality
+## Add functionality to allow users to return to their previous context

 1. Select an interactive item, such as a link or button, to trigger the `ReturnToPrevious` functionality.
 This element is the one that will lead the user to another context within Grafana.
 For example, the `Go to dashboard` button of an Alert rule.

 2. To set the values needed, you can use the `useReturnToPrevious` hook from `@grafana/runtime`:

 - Specify the `title` to show in the button.
-- Optionally, pass a second argument to set the `href` if it is different from the current URL.
+- (Optional) Pass a second argument to set the `href` if it is different from the current URL.

+For example:

 ```tsx
 import { config, useReturnToPrevious } from '@grafana/runtime';